-Physical Therapy

-Program

-Faculty & Staff Welcome

-You!

-Students in the University of Nebraska Medical Center's Doctor of Physical Therapy Program are expected to follow the policies and procedures established by the University of Nebraska Medical Center (UNMC) as published in the UNMC Student Handbook and the College of Allied Health Professions-Student Handbook.
+Physical Therapy Program Faculty & Staff Welcome You!
+Students in the University of Nebraska Medical Center (UNMC) Doctor of Physical Therapy (DPT) Program are expected to follow the policies and procedures established by the University of Nebraska Medical Center as published in the UNMC Student Handbook and the College of Allied Health Professions (CAHP) Student Handbook.

-These handbooks along with this Program student handbook can be found at the following url: https://www.unmc.edu/alliedhealth/currentstudents/policies.html.
-All students, regardless of their year of enrollment, are responsible for knowing and abiding by the policies specific to the Doctor of Physical Therapy (DPT) program that are identified within the Physical Therapy Program Student Handbook.
+The UNMC and CAHP handbooks along with the Physical Therapy Program Student Handbook can be found at the following url: Handbooks & Resources | College of Allied Health Professions | University of Nebraska Medical Center (unmc.edu).

+All DPT students, regardless of the year of enrollment, are responsible for knowing and abiding by the policies specific to the DPT program that are identified within the Physical Therapy Program Student Handbook.

-It is our hope that this handbook will clarify the mission and goals of the Physical Therapy Program and inform you of the policies and procedures affecting students in the DPT program.
+The Physical Therapy Student Program Handbook clarifies the Program's mission and goals and informs you of the policies and procedures for students in the DPT program.